Senzangakhona

 Senzangakhona kaJama (c.
-1762 – 1816) was the king of the Zulu Kingdom, and primarily notable as the father of three Zulu kings who ruled during the period when the Zulus achieved prominence, led by his oldest son King Shaka.
+1762 – 1816) was the king of the Zulu Kingdom, and primarily notable as the father of three Zulu kings (Shaka, Dingane and Mpande) who ruled during the period when the Zulus achieved prominence, led by his oldest son Shaka.

 Biography

 His father was chief Jama kaNdaba and his mother was Mthaniya Sibiya.
 He succeeded on his father's death.
 During the chieftaincy of Senzangakhona, the Zulus were a small clan in the Mthethwa confederation which was ruled by Dingiswayo.

 Senzangakhona’s name is derived from the Zulu word meaning "he who acts with a good reason".

 Although the Zulus practised ritual circumcision, the practice was slowly dying out.
 Senzangakhona and Shaka were not circumcised, marking this trend in Zulu culture.